Sustainable Interior Design Guide 2025: Circular Principles

 Sun-filled minimalist living room featuring a soft grey sofa and round oak coffee table beside oversized industrial-style windows.

-Indoor Air Quality & Human Well-Being
+Indoor Air Quality and Human Well-Being

-Air is our most consumed resource, yet conventional interiors saturate it with formaldehyde, phthalates, and other off-gassed chemicals.
+Air is our most consumed resource, yet conventional interiors saturate it with formaldehyde, phthalates, harmful chemicals, and other off-gassed chemicals.
 Sustainable practice flips that norm.
 Using non-toxic, low-VOC materials in paints, sealants, and fabrics slashes indoor pollutants by up to 90 percent in the critical first year of occupancy.
 Operable windows paired with silent energy-recovery ventilators exchange stale air for fresh without thermal loss.
 Plant walls metabolize airborne toxins, and clay plasters buffer humidity, preventing mold.
 Ultimately, sustainable design isn’t just about saving forests; it’s about nurturing the lungs, cognition, and emotional balance of the people who inhabit those forests’ timber.

 Waste Reduction Strategies in Practice